Family of attainable geometric quantum speed limits: Abstract

 \section{Abstract}

 We propose a quantum state distance and develop a family of geometrical quantum speed limits (QSLs) for open and closed systems.
-The QSL time includes an alternative function by which we derive three QSL times with particularly chosen functions.
-It indicates that two QSL times are exactly the ones presented in Ref. \cite{Campaioli2019tightrobust} and \cite{mai2023tight}, respectively, and the third one can provide a unified QSL time for both open and closed systems.
-The three QSL times are attainable for any given initial state in the sense that there exists a dynamics driving the initial state to evolve along the geodesic.
-We numerically compare the tightness of the three QSL times, which typically promises a tighter QSL time if optimizing the alternative function.
+The family of the QSL time includes an adjustable scalar function, by which we derive three QSL times with the functions that are particularly chosen in this paper.
+Two of the derived QSL times are exactly the ones presented in Ref. \cite{Campaioli2019tightrobust} and \cite{mai2023tight}, respectively, and the third one can provide a unified QSL time for both open and closed systems.
+The three QSL times are attainable for any given initial state in the sense that dynamics exist, driving the initial state to evolve along the geodesic.
+We numerically compare the tightness of the three QSL times, which typically promises a tighter QSL time if optimizing the function.